Where to Pick Strawberries Near Orlando with Kids

 Oak Haven Farms & Winery—Sorrento

 Located 30 minutes north of Orlando, Oak Haven Farms is a local favorite for pick-your-own strawberries.
 After picking, kids are sure to love the adjacent playground and zipline.
-A country kitchen is open on the weekends from late December through early March, serving u-roast hot dogs, chips, soda, and desserts such as strawberry shortcake and milkshakes.
+A country kitchen is open on the weekends from late December through early March, serving hot dogs, chips, soda, and desserts.
 Adults ages 21 and up can participate in a wine tasting.

 Pappy’s Patch U-Pick—Oviedo